MadocCottle/pykan/madoc/section2/plan.md

 # 2.2.2 - Adaptive density (reduction)

 In the interests of remaining below the interpolation threshold, reduce the density of nodes that would have been pruned down to a minimum.
+There are limitations here so far as.... hmmm.... ok.

+# Idea lol:
+Would using a more dense MSE loss function actually prevent overfitting past the interpolation threshold.

 ## Section 2.3 - Merge_KAN